 Most of the returning cast is used well.
 While the focus is obviously on Rook, Iver, Juno, Hakon, and a few others, almost everybody gets a moment to shine.
 It would have been nice for some of them to be fleshed out a little more, but I was always happy to see a conversation pop up with somebody I hadn’t talked to in a while.
 The only exception to this is Bersi, a character whose only motivation in the first game was to protect Prince Ludin and leaves to join the Ravens without any mention of why.
 For a game that is so good about consistency, consequences, and clear character motivations, the lack of explanation here bugged me a lot.

 The new characters are a bit more of a mixed bag.
 Aleo, the leader of a village Rook saves at the start of the game, is the standout.
 The poet is a great addition to lineup, and I always looked forward to the stories he would tell every time I reached a godstone.
 Bolverk’s crew was a disappointment.
 The Varl himself had an interesting story despite me not really liking the actual character, but most of the people following him are forgettable.
 They pop up as little as a lot of the returning cast, but the latter at least have a full game of introduction to build upon.
 Ask me anything about Dytch or Bak other than that the former disappears and the latter talks to his sword.
 I won’t be able to answer.
-The only three important characters that travel with Bolverk are Folka, his second in command who is obviously in love with him; Zefr, a valka with a hatred for Juno; and Nikels, a mender with a lifelong affinity for the Ravens.
+The only three important characters that travel with Bolverk are Folka, his second in command; Zefr, a valka with a hatred for Juno; and Nikels, a mender with a lifelong affinity for the Ravens.
 They all serve their purpose, but Nikels was the only one I came to care about in any meaningful way.
-Back in Rook’s caravan, the annoying governor Rugga works as somebody you love to hate, and the much anticipated Horseborn provide interesting insight into the world and show a lot of promise but don’t get enough screen time to truly make an impact in this game.
+Back in Rook’s caravan, the annoying governor Rugga works as somebody you love to hate, and the new race of Horseborn provide interesting insight into the world and show a lot of promise but don’t get enough screen time to truly make an impact in this game.

 But moving away from the characters, the plot itself is great.
-It ends in same annoying spot that every second chapter of a trilogy ends, but there is no questioning the fact that I want to see how everything wraps up next game.
+It ends in the same annoying spot that every second chapter of a trilogy ends, but there is no questioning the fact that I want to see how everything wraps up next game.
 And while the story clearly isn’t over, both caravans do reach the places they were trying to get to.
 Throughout, there is a great sense of constant tension.
 Great set pieces and smaller conflicts provide short term objectives that keep you on your toes while a consistent end goal provides motivation to keep moving forward.
 The Banner Saga 2 also gives us a much greater sense of the world the game takes place in.
 The introduction of Horseborn makes the world feel much larger and unexplored, more detailed godstone dialogues give better insight into some of the Gods, and the introduction of Zefr as well as Juno’s story give us much more information on the latter’s background and the Mender Council as a whole.
 Ultimately, the story in The Banner Saga 2 works despite not being completely satisfying.
 I still care about these characters and want to see how everything wraps up.